How It Works

 Burst Handling

-Section titled “Burst Handling”During a spike (1,000 events/second):
+Section titled “Burst Handling”During a spike of 1,000 events per second:

-- Ingestion accepts everything into
+- Ingestion accepts every event into

-- Aggregates lag briefly but remain ordered
+- Aggregates lag briefly, but stay in order.

 Performance